Tom Aikens

-Tom Aikens (born 1970), also named Tom Aitkens, is an English Michelin-starred chef.
+Tom Aikens (born 1970) is an English Michelin-starred chef.
 Aikens briefly worked for chefs in London and Paris restaurants.
 Under his tenure from 1996 to 1999 as head chef and then chef patron, Pied à Terre earned its two Michelin stars in January 1997.

 Aikens's current restaurants include Michelin-starred London restaurant Muse, opened in January 2020, and three hotel eateries in Abu Dhabi.
 He appeared on television, including Great British Menu as one of its contestants and then one of its veteran chef judges.

 Early life and education

 Tom Aikens was born in Norwich in 1970 to his family who have been wine merchants.
 His twin brother Robert was born earlier.
 Tom weighed just over three pounds at birth and was treated in an incubator for two months.

 Tom and Robert started attending Hotel School at City College Norwich at age 16.
 Tom earned a two-year Advanced Catering Diploma in 1989.
 Robert eventually became a chef also.